Kakarotto9/netxy/README.md

 ## About session safety
   This library use three layer ident one session(also is three way to use this library).
   * First, use raw pointer named DataSocket,combine with EventLoop in used that wrapper DataSocket of first layer
+  * Second, use int64_t number ident one session, used in some callback of TCPService that wrapper DataSocket of first layer
   * Thrid, use smart pointer named TCPSession::PTR combine with WrapServer , you can control session by TCPSession::PTR

 I suggest you use the second or thrid way above, because don't worry memory manager